NeuroNexa/test/README.md

        --id 5 --pos 0.2 --vel 0.0 --kp 60 --kd 3 --tau 0.0 --duration 1.5
    ```
    Use the torque/MIT commands to validate each of the 16 actuators individually before moving on.
     If any motors report `0` feedback, the tool prints their indexes and automatically retries the
-   forced-direct handshake; re-run the command after verifying the CAN router heartbeat.
+    forced-direct handshake; re-run the command after verifying the CAN router heartbeats on both Jetsons.

-4. **Launch the RL controller on the master Jetson**
+5. **Launch the RL controller on the master Jetson**
    ```bash
    ./cmake_build/bin/rl_real_titati
    ```